KendallTapani/KendallTapani/README.md

 Tech professional.

-This should give a good understanding of my skillset, and show the more technical things I've built.
+This portfolio should give a good understanding of my skillset, and show the more technical things I've built.
 Specifically, check out the Automation section, where I streamline many of the repetitive jobs I have to do.
 <br/>
 <br/>
 <br/>